HansGan/ETH-AVAX-Degen-Token--ERC-20--Unlocking-the-Future-of-Gaming/README.md

 ## Description

-**Similarly to a another project of mine on
+Similarly to another project of mine on TYPES OF FUNCTIONS - ETH AVAX PROJECT (https://github.com/HansGan/ETH-AVAX-Types-of-Functions-Project) it is focused on creating an ERC20 token by extending the contract to ERC20.
+The token is named as Degen Token or DGN for short.
+The program consists of

 ## Getting Started